 Exemption for occupied annexes

-This must be one of at least two dwellings in a property, which is occupied by someone who is a dependant relative of a person living in another part of the dwelling.
+To qualify for an exemption the living space must be one of at least two dwellings in a property.
+It must be occupied by someone who is a dependant relative of a person living in another part of the dwelling.

 A dependant relative is:

 - a person aged 65 years or more

 - a person who is severely mentally impaired (under Council Tax regulations)